🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Making Sure All the Holes and Dents Are Filled

-Depending on the dent's size, you may need to fill before sanding.
+Depending on the dent's size, you may need to fill it before sanding.
 Here are some great products on the market for this job:

 Bondo 00277 Glass Reinforced Filler (Check Price on Amazon): This filler sets quickly, enabling sanding within two minutes.
 It also works on wood, fiberglass and other materials.

 Marine-Tex White (Check Price on Amazon): Great for repairs and filling dents and scratches.
-This filler is versatile too.
+This filler is versatile, too.
 It bonds to wood, fiberglass, metal and even masonry.

 Once you've located and filled all the dents, it's essential to grade up the sandpaper.
 As before, start with a 40 to 80-grit and then scale up to 100-grit sandpaper.
 This ensures the feathering is finer, which makes it easier to apply the resin's first coat.